troy-halpin/COP3503GroupProject/README.md

 COP3503GroupProject
 ===================

-Final project for Programming Fundamentals in Cpooppoop
+Final project for Programming Fundamentals in C++